Bagh Ibne Qasim

+Bagh Ibn-e-Qasim is Karachi's largest urban park, inaugurated in 2007 on the site of the former Toyland Theme Park near Clifton Beach, and is spread across a substantial 130 acres of land.
+Named in honor of the 8th-century conqueror Muhammad Bin Qasim, the park incorporates historic structures like the Jehangir Kothari Parade and Katrak Bandstand.
+However, despite its significance as a major public recreational space, the park became embroiled in a civic controversy alongside Shaheed Benazir Bhutto Park (commonly known as Boat Basin Park) and Beach Park over the Karachi Metropolitan Corporation's (KMC) decision to demolish their boundary walls.
+This action was officially justified by KMC as an effort to enhance the city's aesthetics, but it drew significant protests from Clifton residents and opposition leaders who viewed the removal of protective walls as a highly suspicious move that would expose the valuable public land to commercial encroachment, which is prohibited by court rulings.

 Location

 The park is located near the Clifton Beach, Karachi and is Karachi's largest urban park, covering 130 acre.
 The northern edge begins at Jehangir Kothari Parade, and ends near the coast of the Arabian Sea.
-The encompasses the Jehangir Kothari Parade, built in 1919, as well as the Katrak Bandstand.
+It encompasses the Jehangir Kothari Parade, built in 1919, as well as the Katrak Bandstand.
 The Lady Lloyd Pier, built in 1921, stretched from what is today Shahrah-e-Firdousi to the waterline of the shore through what is today the park.
 Two historic fountains are situated within the park, the Pirojbai Hormusji Khajurina Fountain from 1936, and the Motumal Shewaram Setpal Fountain, also from 1936.